hhjfdkl/Pi-Project/README.md

 ## Issues encountered
 7/12/25: Don't try to use NFS with NTFS.
 SMB works with NTFS easily.
 	If you want to use NFS, format your hard drive as ext4.
-In my case, I'm using a prior external hard drive that was originally used with a Windows machine
+In my case, I'm using a prior external hard drive that was originally used with a Windows machine, so it's NTFS.
 7/12/25: When setting up your shared folder, *make sure you pay attention to the relative path*
 	I had set "Test1" as my original share name, and it pre-populates the relative path to match.
 This created an empty directory called "Test1" in my hard drive and shared that on the network.